 Children are vulnerable to certain types of crimes, including sexual assault and kidnapping, so it's important to give them the tools to protect themselves and ask for help when needed.
 This type of child safety training can go a long way toward the goal of crime prevention and should begin in the home.

 The following is an overview of crime prevention and child safety training.

 Talking With Your Kids about Crime Prevention

 Parents often believe that talking about crime could lead their kids to become too fearful of the outside world, but they also want their kids to know about the dangers they could face.
 Finding the correct balance is crucial, and this often will only happen when parents themselves feel comfortable talking about crime in the world.

 Instead of accepting that crime is inevitable, parents should instead show their children that hard work can deter and prevent crime.
 Parents that join self-defense training classes with their children and also join neighborhood watch programs are often much better able to discuss crime with their children.

-One of the best approaches to take as a parent to protect your child is to build up your their self-esteem and self-worth.
-Studies have show that the criminals, such as child molesters, will often target children that don't feel loved or have low self-esteem or feel abandoned by their parents.
-Show your child that they're worth fighting for, and they may have a reduced chance of being a victim.
+One of the best approaches to take as a parent to protect your child is to build up their self-esteem and self-worth.
+Studies have shown that the criminals, such as child molesters, will often target children that don't feel loved, have low self-esteem, or feel abandoned by their parents.
+Show your child that they're worth fighting for and they may have a reduced chance of being a victim.

-A majority of all child-abduction crimes are perpetrated by someone the child knows or likes.
-Because of this, it is important to prepare your child to use his or her skills whenever it is necessary.
+A majority of child abduction crimes are perpetrated by someone the child knows or likes.
+Because of this, it is important to prepare your child to use their skills whenever it is necessary.